Discover Santorini: top things to see & do

 Hike from Oia to Fira

-While these are our choices for top excursions on Santorini, in addition there are some lovely beaches to visit, more hiking trails, two young volcanic islands in the centre of the caldera, not to mention the ancient city of Thera, and the pretty cliff-top village of Imerovigli.
-The list just goes on and on.
+Of course, there's far more to do when visiting Santorini than just our top picks.
+There are beautiful beaches to visit, more hiking trails, two young volcanic islands in the centre of the caldera, not to mention the ancient city of Thira* and the cliff-top village of Imerovigli*.
+The list just goes on...

 We promise not to share your details